rockstor/rockon-registry/README.md

 _N.B.
 Current restrictions: a source/destination/network combination is considered a unique entry:_

-_A destination container can have multiple sources, but each of these connections will generate its own docker network.
+_A destination container can have multiple sources, but each of these connections will generate its own OCI network.
 This essentially provides only a point-to-point connection._

 _In future releases this constraint will be removed, so, like with Rocknets, the network becomes the center and any container defined in the Rockon can be connected to it,